adielBm/english/drafts/Jewish Words.md

+Some words...

-cockamamy /ˈkɑːk.əˌmeɪ.mi/ - adj.
+cockamamy `/ˈkɑːk.əˌmeɪ.mi/` - adj.
 French (cock-ah-MAY-mee) Absurd, ridiculous, foolish.
 Often thought to be a Yiddish word, cockamamy is a misspelling of the French decalcomania, a removable tattoo.
 “You want to go to Times Square on New Year’s Eve?
 What a cockamamy idea.”

 # Yiddish